smf-steve/assignment-grading/process.md

      ```

-1. Run the command to create the assigment

 ## Grading and Review Process
   1. Change your current working directory to be the assignment directory
      ```
      cd ~/comp122/assigment_grading
      cd nn-assignment-name
      ```

-  1. Source the grade.bash file:
-     - `source ../bin/grade.bash`

   1. Execute various CLI commands within the assignment directory
      1. `grade_start`: to start the grading process, which reasserts the environment variables